GrayChoi/blog/posts/reactjs-pure-render-1.md

 ---
-title: React.js: Problem of shallowCompare In Pure render
+title: Reactjs Pure Render (1)
 publishDate: 2016-08-10
 tags:
   - reactjs
   - JavaScript
+---

+Problem of shallowCompare In Pure render

 ---

 ### What is Pure render ?